 The financial barriers that would prevent Plaid Cymru from carrying out this pledge however are also massive.
-Not withstanding having to be elected in the first place, something Plaid Cymru have so far failed to do, the financial requirements are massive.
+Notwithstanding having to be elected in the first place, something Plaid Cymru has so far failed to do, the financial requirements are massive.

-Industry consensus suggest a figure of £5.5m would get you to a point where you can start to operate one aircraft, assuming of course you are able to get the rights to the routes you want, and another £2-3m would be required for branding, marketing and promoting the new carrier.
-Then of course there wages and training for your new crews.
+Industry consensus suggests a figure of £5.5m would get you to a point where you can start to operate one aircraft, assuming, of course, you are able to get the rights to the routes you want, and another £2-3m would be required for branding, marketing and promoting the new carrier.
+Then, of course, there wages and training for your new crews.

 That is in the region of £8-10m of Welsh taxpayers money, just to get to the starting line.

 The ongoing costs then kick in, most airlines don’t even break even in the first year.
 Figures from people we spoke to varied from £100,000 to £700,000 per month running costs for a small regional airline.
 Together with the start-up costs that makes a year 1 figure of around £20m.
 If, as planned, it is an international airline then that figure is nearer £100m

 It’s also unlikely that Wales could sustain a national airline, as seen with Cambrian Airways & Air Wales who both had to expand outside of Wales.
 If Plaid Airways did the same then they would have us, Welsh taxpayers, subsidising travel from English airports.

 We offered Plaid Cymru the chance to demonstrate costings and to supply some further information, we also contacted Adam Price AM & Leanne Wood AM directly to see whether this was a firm pledge, or “back of a cigarette packet politics”.
 Both declined to respond.